st34dy34/Chatroom/README.md

 # Multi-Room Chat Application
-A Python-based client-server chat application that supports multiple chat rooms with user authentication.
+A Python-based client-server chat application that supports multiple chat rooms with a simple user authentication.

 ---